-2.2
+2.1

-1 In order to adequately protect the existing networks in their entire service area, WRC-07 introduced the examination over the service area under § 2.2 of Annex 4 of Appendix 30B.
+1 In order to adequately protect the existing networks in their entire downlink service area, an examination based on a single-entry criterion over the downlink service area was introduced under § 2.1 of Annex 4 of Appendix 30B.

-2 As indicated in footnote 19 to § 2.2 of Annex 4 of Appendix 30B, the reference values within the service area are interpolated from the reference values on the test points.
-The following interpolation formula and condition shall be used to calculate the interpolated values at grid points4 within the service area:
+2 As indicated in footnote 19 to § 2.1 of Annex 4 of Appendix 30B as modified by WRC-19, the reference values within the downlink service area are interpolated from the reference values on the corresponding test points.
+The following interpolation formula and condition shall be used to calculate the interpolated values at grid points4 within the downlink service area: